dashingsoft/pyarmor/docs/advanced.rst

     def connect(username, password):
         print('password is %s', password)

-The password is stolen, in order to avoid this, the best way is enable the corresponding :ref:`restrict mode`, if it's not your case, use decorator function to make sure the function `connect` is obfuscated by plugin.
+The password is stolen, in order to avoid this, use decorator function to make sure the function `connect` is obfuscated by plugin.

 From v6.0.2, the :ref:`runtime package` :mod:`pytransform` provides internal